rgosh001/rshell/README.md

 This program is developed to write a simple command shell called "RShell."

-- It will offer similarities such as a ls command
+- It will offer similarities such as a file redirection command would

-- Execute the command of ls
+- Execute the command of ls to a file

-- Take in & function calls
+- Take in pipes and redirections for files

 - Have special built in command "exit"

 Bugs:
-	1. Input: "bin/ls -Ra" will cause a streamline of random numbers.
-It is similar to the representive on bash but off.
-	2. Formatting on bin/ls -l isn't formatted to the right correcty.
-Off by a few spaces.
-	3. Bug when trying to -R on a folder with more than 3 directories (in the works!)
-	4. Recursion still needs some fixing, found bugs with deep level ls -R commands
-	5.
-   6.
+	1. Program isn't 100% working
+   2. Program cannot execute execv in UNIX but will in Mac OS X in some scenarios
+   3. Will compile
+   4. Will work with <, >, >> on some occasions.
+Bug still in program, still trying to resolve due to transfer to compile in well server.